dado0583/IdentifierIdentifier/README.md

 If the algorithm is succesful then add-ons can be numerous to expand revenue possibilities:
 * Email add-ons; search the email for identifiers, and make them click-able (e.g. highlight a bond isin and provide a link to the refernece data, or price source)
 * Powering internal search: allow organizations to use their own systems for lookup, so that the algo returns company internal links.
+* Get more challenging.
+E.g. interpret descriptions such as US 10 6/10 -> Us 10 yr bond paying .6%; then find the identifiers

 # Deployment Model